ScottyDoesKnow/AmmoRemover/README.md

 2. Open \<your directory>\AmmoRemover\AmmoRemover.sln
 3. Set solution configuration to Release
+4. Right click the "f4se" project -> Properties -> General -> Configuration Type -> change "Dynamic Library (.dll)" to "Static Library (.lib)"
-4. Build ALL_BUILD
+5. Build ALL_BUILD
-5. Build AmmoRemover
+6. Build AmmoRemover
-6. AmmoRemover.dll should end up in \<your directory>\AmmoRemover\x64\Release
+7. AmmoRemover.dll should end up in \<your directory>\AmmoRemover\x64\Release

 ### Notes
 - You can enable the Post-Build Event for AmmoRemover and modify the path to have it copied to your Fallout 4 F4SE folder automatically for faster testing.